 Often times when I get asked from friends, family, and designers about all of the places I learned how to design from, it all leads to this.
 Here you'll find resources dating all the way back to 2014 where I discovered my passion for design.
-Without these resources, there is no way I'd be the designer I am today.
-Every year I expect this to grow with the sheer amount of information and designers out in the world.
-Remember...
+Without these resources, there is no way I'd be the designer or person I am today.

 Here are the YouTube Channels that I've chosen that have paid off the most in both my physical health and in design.
-Some of these YouTubers are probably in a "Modern Day Designer Starter Kit."
+Some of these YouTubers are probably in a "Modern Day Designer Starter Kit" on Medium.
 If you're a designer that doesn't like to code, check out Webflow.
 That tool is an absolute powerhouse pounding away at the industry's front door.
 Most importantly, I always recommend to find a designer that offers a structured course so that you can learn as efficiently as possible.
-Don't learn with scattered information across the web when first starting out, you'll find it much harder to learn that way.

 I'm more of a fan of audio books, so I'll listen to those any chance I get.
-However, the books that I have read that impacted me the most are listed below.
-I don't expect you to read all of these, or any of these at all, but every designer needs to read "Don't Make Me Think" by Steve Krug to get your feet wet.
+Below are the books and podcasts that impacted me the most.
+I don't expect you to read or listen to all of these, but I believe every designer needs to read "Don't Make Me Think" by Steve Krug to get your feet wet.